CloudEngineHub/GRAIL/docs/source/installation.md

 ## Docker (Recommended)

-The Docker image ships pre-installed system dependencies, CUDA 12.8, and the `grail` + `hunyuan` conda envs (Python deps, PyTorch, PyTorch3D, detectron2, CUDA extensions).
+The Docker image ships pre-installed system dependencies, CUDA 12.8, and the `grail`, `hunyuan`, and `sonic` conda envs.
 Bind-mount your repo and run the lightweight setup script to validate GPU/Python-specific native extensions and download Blender:

 ```bash
 git clone https://github.com/NVlabs/GRAIL.git